Blas Roca Calderio: Biography

-During the 1940s, the Cuban communists renamed the Popular Socialist Party (PSP) followed the lead of U.S. Communist leader Earl Browder.
+During the 1940s, the Cuban communists renamed the Popular Socialist Party (PSP) followed the lead of Earl Browder, then-Chairman of the Communist Party USA.
 Following the Second World War, as tensions between the U.S. and the Soviet Union intensified, the world communist movement condemned Browderism as a form of class collaboration and revisionism.
 The Cuban party, which under Roca's leadership had hewed closest to the Browder positions, such as forming a broad democratic alliance pushing policies to the left, denounced Browder and his views while remaining loyal to Stalinist principles.

 The party weakened under the anti-communist Carlos Prío Socarrás administration but condemned Batista's coup of March 10, 1952.
 After Fidel Castro's July 26, 1953 attack on the Moncada army barracks, the Cuban communists condemned the attack as a "putsch" which did not involve mass struggle.
 At the time of the Moncada attack, party leaders were involved in a clandestine conference in Santiago and were also celebrating Roca's birthday (July 24).
 Batista quickly blamed the communist party for the "criminal incident."

 As the party's ability to operate openly was blocked, key leaders began to rethink their attitude towards Fidel Castro's 26th of July Movement and the strategy of armed struggle.
 During the 1950s, the party went underground, and Blas Roca spent a year living in China in 1955-1956.
-Returning to Cuba with the victory of the revolution, Roca reorganized the party and firmly reoriented it under the leadership of Fidel Castro.
+Returning to Cuba with the victory of the revolution, Roca reorganized the party and firmly reoriented it under the leadership of Castro.
 In fact, Roca praised Castro for his armed strategy and criticized the party for failing to prepare for armed struggle.
 Blas Roca told the Eighth National Assembly of the PSP in August 1960: